leoferres/leoferres.github.io/index.markdown

 somewhat previous life) and in computational social science.
 Currently, my research focuses on using mobile and telephony data for social good, data-driven policy and digital transformation.
-At UDD/TEF I've been involved in[ industry and government](https://www.udd.cl/noticias/2021/12/22/premios-icono-udd-a-la-transferencia-e-innovacion/) research projects.
+At UDD/TEF I've been involved in [industry and government](https://www.udd.cl/noticias/2021/12/22/premios-icono-udd-a-la-transferencia-e-innovacion/) research and development projects.